AllisonLin8/AllisonLin8/README.md

 - ⚡ Fun fact: ...
 -->

-- 🌱 I’m currently learning ...
+- 📫 I’m currently exploring job opportunities ...
-> I am studying at AlphaCamp from August 2022, and learning web development for job hunting.
-Any new work will be posted here, I appreciate you taking the time to read this introduction.
-Have a nice day ! !
+> Based on my interests and career aspirations, I began self-studying web development in March 2022.
+I officially enrolled in AlphaCamp in August 2022 and graduated in late June 2023 ([CERTIFICATE OF COMPLETION](https://lighthouse.alphacamp.co/certificates/57df8514-a4de-4874-b0c0-5f3900ee282e)).
+I am now a junior engineer.
+Any side projects I develop will be posted here.
+Thank you for taking the time to read this introduction.
+Have a wonderful day !!